MohamedMahmoud2020-dotcom/SimonGame/README.md

 Contributing
 License
 Demo
-A live demo of the game can be found at Demo Link.
+A live demo of the game can be found at https://mohamedmahmoud2020-dotcom.github.io/SimonGame/.

 Features
 Replicate the computer's sequence of colors by clicking the buttons in the correct order.